EU-ECDC/EcdcColors/README.md

 result in an initial positive or negative perception of your data.
 It seems obvious but common mistakes are often made.
 Therefore, the palette used should be chosen carefully depending on the message to be conveyed.

-The colour palette implemented in SurvColors will help you to create clean, readable and consistent graphs and maps.
+The colour palette implemented in EcdcColors will help you to create clean, readable and consistent graphs and maps.
 A palette usually consists of a maximum of seven steps as the human eye is not able to distinguish between many shades of the same colour.
 Limiting the number of steps is also a good way to make your graphs and maps clear for the reader.
 To ensure optimal readability, use the different colours according to the number of steps in your scale.